oSoWoSo/disroot-howto/pages/10.DisHub/05.Posts/02.Tags_and_mentions/docs.en.md

 ---

+## Mentions in comments
+You can use mentions in comments.

+But using Deliverable or Private mentions has **no effect**, except that the mentioned channel may receive notification if they were already included as a recipient in the conversation. **TO BE CHECKED**

+---

-### Topical Tags (also known as Hashtags)
+## Topical Tags (also known as Hashtags)
 You can set one or more topical tags.
 This will help others search for a specific topic.
 This is easily done by adding **#** before the topic.
 For example **#tutorial**

 **Note**: Topical tags are generally a minimum of three characters in length.
 Shorter search terms are not likely to yield any search results, although this depends on the database configuration.

 Topical tags are also not linked if they are purely numeric, e.g. #1.
-If you wish to use a numeric hashtag, please add some descriptive text such as #2018-photos
+If you wish to use a numeric hashtag, please add some descriptive text such as **#2018-photos**

----

-#### Mentions in comments
-You can use mentions in comments.

-But using Deliverable or Private mentions has **no effect**, except that the mentioned channel may receive notification if they were already included as a recipient in the conversation. **TO BE CHECKED**

----